DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-08-managing-provider-contacts.md

       src: remove-contact--success.png
 ---

+The Register of training providers collects contact information for several reasons, including:

+- to engage contacts when seeking feedback on policy changes or communicating updates impacting providers
+- to discuss and verify details regarding provider accreditation status, compliance requirements, or quality assurance matters
+- to facilitate prompt resolution of operational issues, technical support queries, or data discrepancies
+- to communicate effectively between providers involved in partnerships, ensuring clear and accurate information sharing
+- to validate provider information and ensure the accuracy of records, particularly regarding sensitive data and regulatory requirements
+- to reach the right contact for audit processes, verification checks, or accountability reviews

+## What we did

 We added a way for users to manage training providers’ contacts, including:

 - viewing a list of the provider’s contacts